Chico is a small city in Northern California. The city is in Butte County, roughly 90 miles north of the state’s capital, Sacramento.

-Established in 1951, the Silver Dollar Speedway is home of the Gold Cup, a California showdown of open-wheel drivers to find the best in the country.
-The Speedway is also host to Monster Truck Rages and Winged 360 Sprint races.
+Established in 1951, the Silver Dollar Speedway is home to the Gold Cup, a California showdown of open-wheel drivers to find the best in the country.
+The Speedway also hosts Monster Truck Rages and Winged 360 Sprint races.

 If you have never been to a raceway, you are missing an incredible experience.
-The Silver Dollar Speedway is the perfect way to get your feet wet and watch heart-pounding racing at its finest.
+The Silver Dollar Speedway is perfect for getting your feet wet and watching heart-pounding racing.

 What is the best thing to do with kids in Chico, California?

-One of the best things to do in Chico, CA with kids is to visit the Gateway Science Museum.
+One of the best things to do with kids in Chico, CA, is to visit the Gateway Science Museum.
 It offers interactive and hands-on exhibits of robots and dinosaur fossils.

-If your kids love airplanes, then a trip to the Chico Air Museum with over two dozen refurbished planes is great fun.
-If the kids like the outdoors, heading to either Bidwell Park or Bidwell-Sacramento River State Park will provide some fresh-aired fun.
+If your kids love airplanes, a trip to the Chico Air Museum with over two dozen refurbished planes is great fun.
+If the kids like the outdoors, heading to Bidwell Park or Bidwell-Sacramento River State Park will provide fresh-aired fun.